berangerthomas/StellaScript/README.md

 -   **`faster-whisper`**: A reimplementation of Whisper using CTranslate2, offering significant performance gains (3-5x faster on GPU) through quantization and optimized computation.
 It excels on long, clear audio segments.
 -   **`transformers`**: The official Hugging Face implementation.
 While slower, it exhibits greater stability on short, ambiguous, or noisy audio segments, reducing the risk of repetitive hallucinations.

-The default **`auto`** engine leverages the strengths of both.
+The default **`auto`** engine (`--transcription-engine auto`) leverages the strengths of both.
 It processes audio segments shorter than a configurable duration (`--auto-engine-threshold`) with `transformers` and longer segments with `faster-whisper`.
 This hybrid approach provides a robust balance suitable for most use cases.

 ### 2. Hallucination Mitigation via Silence Padding